12 36 16 Solid Surfacing Countertops

 12 36 16

-Provided by
+Provided By

-Get Instant access
+Path Get Instant access

 This specification is available for purchase in the following bundles:

-Use this CSI 3 part SimpleSpecs™ master specification for Architects to specify solid surfacing countertops, splashes, and aprons.
+Use this 3 part SimpleSpecs™ master specification for Architects to specify solid surfacing countertops, splashes, and aprons.

 Solid surfacing is composed of acrylic or polyester resins, aggregates, and coloring agents formed into solid sheets.
 The sheeting is fabricated using tools and procedures similar to natural stone.